 Soft-closing drawers and cabinets could save you massive headaches from angry or rushing family members from slamming them shut.

 You could even just change the worktops such as this Carrara marble worktop for a perfect backdrop for your latest Instagram worthy meal.

 Make your life easier by investing in stain-free sofa covers, so you don’t have to rush to scrub red wine out next time you’re lounging and have a little accident.
 It happens to the best of us, so you shouldn’t have to get new covers each time.

 Do you suffer from hyperactive children?
-It’s tiring and nerve wracking to see energy-enthused youths launching themselves through the air, so think about investing in toughened glass when you get new windows for your home.
+It’s tiring and nerve-wracking to see energy-enthused youths launching themselves through the air, so think about investing in toughened glass when you get new windows for your home.
 Toughened glass means increased security just in case they hit these windows.
 Plus, they increase energy efficiency and noise resistance – this means a different kind of comfort but comfort nonetheless, and your neighbours will thank you for that too.